wvlet/airframe/README.md

  1. `log-test.properties` in the classpath.
  1. If 1. is not found, use `log.properties` in the classpath.

-To configure log file path, you can use `Logger.scheduleLogLevelScan(file paths, duration)`.
+To change the log file path, you can use `Logger.scheduleLogLevelScan(file paths, duration)`.

 In debugging your application, create `src/test/resources/log-test.properties` file, and call `Logger.scheduleLogLevelScan` before running test cases.
 This is useful for quickly checking the log messages.